Jesse0Michael/Jesse0Michael/observability.md

 - **INFO**: Confirmation that things are working as expected. (always when something is created, updated, or deleted)
 - **WARN**: Something unexpected happened, but the software will try to continue operating as expected.
 - **ERROR**: An issue has occurred, should point to an actionable bug or issue.
 Or an incident that needs to be reported and resolved.

+> DEBUG logs are great for local development and troubleshooting, but obviously shouldn't be enabled in production.
+>
+>However... make it possible to enable DEBUG logs *per-request* or for a short period of time, without requiring a deployment, to have better troubleshooting in production

 ### Alerting